 The American Sociological Association Constitution and Bylaws enshrines a member’s or group of members’ right to petition the association.
 Please read the entirety of this document before embarking on your petition effort, as there are important guidelines and time lines.
 This guide has been written to make the petition process more transparent and better understood by the membership.
-If you are uncertain about any particular rule or procedure, or have suggestions to improve this guide, please contact the Governance Department at email@example.com.
+If you are uncertain about any particular rule or procedure, please contact the Governance Department at firstname.lastname@example.org.

 Governance provides the following support for petitioners

 - We can verify the membership status of your signatories

 - Connect you with the Committee or Body in the Association which you are petitioning.

 - Update you on rules, requirements and procedures involving your petition

 Some potential types of petitions

 You can petition ASA’s Council to put an item on its meeting agenda or put it up for a vote during the spring elections.
 This is called a Members' Resolution

 - You can petition the ASA Council to amend the Association’s Bylaws